 Lean activities continued to be a main source for continuing to improve IEHP's quality performance.
-During 2022, IEHP successfully executed one (1) VSA, 14 RIE's, multiple workshops, visioning sessions, design events, and mapping sessions.
-During 2022, IEHP executed our 5th Annual Lean Conference, showcasing and recognizing our Team Member's Lean improvements implemented in 2021/2022.
-There were a total of 47 Teams who participated and competed in the virtual conference.
-IEHP successfully developed the MDI playbook for which all future MDI rollout planning will be executed.
-Additionally, IEHP increased our connection to Strategy in all our Process Improvement work by working with the Strategy Team to incorporate Goals and Objectives into Huddles/Meetings and Discussions.
-As part of IEHP's Team Member Goals and Compensation Enhancement Program for Fiscal Year 2021-2022, Team Members were asked to reach a goal of 500 implemented improvement ideas (i) by June 30, 2022, and well exceeded our goal at 1370 i (a 20% increase from 2021 to 2022).
-We continue to expand our communication and collaboration platforms such as MC Teams, Mural and OneNote to create virtual Mission Control Rooms and Huddle Boards and improve out virtual facilitation skills, including our PI LEAN presence in the IEHP media space.
+During 2023, IEHP successfully executed the 2024 Transitions of Care (TOC)

+visioning events along with 20 other Rapid Improvement Events (RIE's), multiple workshops, design events, several projects, and trainings.
+IEHP had its 6th Annual Lean Conference, showcasing and recognizing our Team Member's Lean improvement efforts implemented in 2022/2023.
+There was a total of 48 teams who participated in person.
+IEHP successfully revised the Lean Bronze Training pending rollout in 2024.
+Additionally, IEHP increased our connection to Strategy in all our Process Improvement work by working with the strategy team to incorporate Goals and Objectives into huddles/meetings and discussions.
+As part of IEHP's Team Member Goals and Compensation Enhancement Program for fiscal year 2023-2024, Team Members were asked to reach a goal of 1,250 implemented improvement ideas (i3) by June 1, 2024, and well exceeded the goal at 1,276 at the time of this report (a 20% increase from 2022 to 2023).
+IEHP continues to expand both communication and collaboration platforms such as MS Teams, Mural, and One Note to create virtual Mission Control Rooms and Huddle Boards and improve virtual facilitation skills, including our PI Lean presence in the IEHP media space.